sf-wdi-34/migrations/README.md

 Let's write a migration to track these on a new **Car** model.
 But first create a new rails app; from the directory you do your wdi work in:

 ```
-$ rails new practice -T -d=postgresql
+$ rails new practice -T -d postgresql
 ```

-(Of course you should CD into this app.)
+(Of course you should change directories to navigate into this app.)
 >We are using the -T (aka --skip-test-unit) and -d postgresql (aka --database=postgresql) options today -- postgresql is our preferred database.
 We'll talk about tests another day.

 <details><summary>What's the command to generate the new car model and migration?
 Use make, model, and year as column names.</summary>